SpaceKatt/terraform-packer-aiohttp-react/README.md

-# Terraform Packer Example using Aiohttp and React
+# Terraform Packer Example using aiohttp and React